Essential Tips for Effective Loan Comparison

 Interest Rates and APR

 Interest rates represent the cost of borrowing money.
-APR includes interest and other fees, providing a complete cost picture.
+APR encompasses interest and other fees, giving a full view of the total cost.
 Both vary based on loan type and lender.

 ADVERTISEMENT